 Melissa Soderberg started her tenure as Columbus Academy’s eighth Head of School in 2013.
 She arrived from Minneapolis, where she worked as the upper school head, director of college counseling, dean of students, history teacher and coach at Breck School for 20 years, and before that for five years as assistant college counselor, dorm parent, history teacher and coach at St. George’s School in Newport, Rhode Island.
 A graduate of Sunset Hill School (now Pembroke Hill) in Kansas City, she earned a B.A. from Middlebury College and was selected for the regional (New England) All-America team in field hockey.
 Her M.A. was earned at Teachers College, Columbia University as a Joseph & Esther Klingenstein Fellow.

-At Columbus Academy, Mrs. Soderberg has overseen the recent completion of a $20-million campaign, multiple facilities improvements in the arts, athletics, technology and innovative classroom spaces and initiated the school’s 2016 Strategic Vision.
-The Vision provides a focus on schoolwide student-service initiatives, excellent and innovative teaching and learning practices, developing the school’s 231-acre campus as an open classroom, and establishing comprehensive work on cultural competency and the well-being of students.
+At Columbus Academy, Mrs. Soderberg has overseen a $20-million campaign, multiple facilities improvements in the arts, athletics, technology and innovative classroom spaces, and initiated the school’s 2016 Strategic Vision.
+The Strategic Vision provides a focus on schoolwide student-service initiatives, excellent and innovative teaching and learning practices, developing the school’s 231-acre campus as an open classroom, and establishing comprehensive work on cultural competency and the well-being of students.